 Conclusion

 While learning the basics of Liferay application development is relatively easy (check out the Liferay tutorial I wrote with Patryk Rutkowski if you want to refresh your memory), mastering the platform is something else.
-As you can see, the solution offers plenty of powerful tools and features you can use to make your apps more customizable, flexible, and powerful.
-This article only scratches the surface of what’s possible – you can expect follow-ups in the coming months, with detailed information regarding custom portlets, MVCResource, MVCAction, MVCRender, and much, much more.
-If you have any questions, contact me at tmajcher@pretius.com – and see you in the next one!
+As you can see, the solution offers plenty of powerful tools and features you can use to create great solutions (CMS systems, customer portals, etc.), and make your apps more customizable, flexible, and powerful.

 Interested in Liferay-based apps?

-Pretius has experience with using the Liferay platform to create excellent enterprise-grade applications.
+Pretius has experience with using the Liferay platform to create excellent enterprise-grade applications, for example, customer portals.
 Reach out to us at hello@pretius.com and tell us about your needs.
 We’ll see what we can do to help!